carbon-language/carbon-lang/docs/design/generics/details.md

 // ❌ Error: a.Add(a.Scale(2.0));
 ```

-An external impl may be defined out-of-line, by including the name of the
+An external impl may include the name of the existing type before `as`, which is
-existing type before `as`, which is otherwise optional:
+required to define it out-of-line:

 ```
 class Point3 {